RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/essays/prelude/prototype.png)

-For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by reusing existing tools like SQLite, and by building a _local-only_ prototype which doesn't actually do multi-device sync.
-Syncing a basic SQLite-based CRDT across devices is already problem others have solved (e.g., James Long's approach in [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild)) so we're confident it can be done; we have further ideas for designing sync systems which we'll share in our next essay.
+For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by building a _local-only_ prototype which doesn't actually do multi-device sync.
+Syncing a SQLite database across devices is a problem others have already solved (e.g., James Long's CRDT-based approach in [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild)) so we're confident it can be done.
+We also have further ideas for thoughtfully designing sync systems which we'll share in our next essay.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: